stolen-ruby/conflict_free_schema/README.md

 ## Development

-You can spin up docker-based development environment with provided `docker-compose` file (useful for Apple M1 users) or simply install dependencies locally.
+You can spin up postgres test dependency with provided `docker compose`.